roscaiosif/roscaiosif.github.io/README.md

-# project5
+# My neighborhood, Project 5
-The application is using the Foursquare API to find "food" venues in Montreal and adds markers to a google map and a list of the found venues
+The application uses the Foursquare API to find "food" venues in Montreal and adds markers to a google map and a list of the found venues

 Enjoy the app either cloning the this github repo or visit http://roscaiosif.github.io
 - Using the the catogory options it is possible to select one or multiple categories